 Luke Sanderson: I needed a drink.

-[suddenly there are sounds of wind blowing and then distant yet distinct footsteps are heard]
+[suddenly there are sounds of wind blowing and then distant yet distinct pounding is heard]

 Dr. John Markway: Grace!